How to Make an Appointment

 The Counseling Process

 Counseling is a confidential process designed to help people address concerns, come to a greater self-understanding, and learn more effective personal and interpersonal coping strategies.
 It may involve sharing sensitive information and feelings and may, at times, feel distressing or anxiety-provoking.
 The outcome of counseling is often positive; however, it is not possible to predict the level of satisfaction for any individual.
 Our counselors are committed to helping you accomplish your goals and supporting you throughout the counseling process.
-During the course of your work with your counselor, s/he may recommend a consultation with the Center's psychiatric consultant for either a medication evaluation or for treatment planning.
+During the course of your work with your counselor, they may recommend a consultation with the Center's psychiatrist for either a medication evaluation or for treatment planning.
 You and your counselor will decide together whether this might be helpful.

 Your active participation in the initial evaluation and/or ongoing counseling is important.
 It is your responsibility to keep scheduled appointments.
 If you are unable to keep an appointment, please let your counselor know, by leaving her/him a voicemail as soon as possible; at least 24 hours notice is appreciated.
 If you regularly miss appointments and do not call to cancel or reschedule them, we may not be able to hold a place for you in the Counseling Center.
 Counseling sessions typically last for 45-50 minutes; arriving on time will help you take full advantage of your sessions.